aprithul/PrEngine/README.md

-A opengl renderer based engine in development.
+An opengl renderer based engine in development.